Batman Ninja: Marketing

-Bandai released S.H.
-Figuarts figures of Ninja Batman and Demon King Joker in mid-2018.
+The first poster was revealed on October 5, 2017, and the trailers were released later on December 1, 2017.

+Bandai released S.H.Figuarts figures of Ninja Batman and Demon King Joker in mid-2018.
 The Nendoroid figures of Pop Team Epic characters Popuko and Pipimi, dressed as Batman and Joker respectively, were displayed at the Warner Bros. booth at AnimeJapan 2018.
 It was suggested by Junpei Mizusaki at Kamikaze Douga; the studio animated both this film and Pop Team Epic television series.
 The crossover figures were accompanied by a 15-second TV commercial, where Popuko and Pipimi (in the aforementioned costumes) re-enact a sketch from Pop Team Epic comics before it jumps to a Batman Ninja scene.

-A manga adaptation by Masato Hisa was serialized in the Monthly Hero's magazine from June 30, 2018 to September 1, 2019.
+A manga adaptation by Masato Hisa was serialized in the Monthly Hero's magazine from June 30, 2018, to September 1, 2019.
 It was collected in two volumes.